- Foreclosure Listings

 Notice of Sales/Advertisement

-Notices of sales are posted on the bulletin board outside the office of the Foreclosure Unit.
+Notices of sales are posted on the electronic bulletin board outside the office of the Foreclosure Unit.

 The Foreclosure Unit maintains an online database of sheriff’s sales which is continually updated as information changes.
 While every effort is made to insure that these listings are accurate and timely, the Sussex County Sheriff’s Office does not warrant or guarantee the reliability of same.